MattJeanes/TeslaMateAgile/README.md

 Recalculate charge costs for all charges at your GeofenceId: `UPDATE charging_processes SET cost=NULL WHERE geofence_id={GeofenceId}`

 Please be careful when running SQL queries against your TeslaMate database as they may result in permanent data loss.
 Take a backup of your database before if you're not sure.

+### How do I use a more complex time-of-use tariff or one that isn't supported?

+If you've got an advanced use case or a tariff that isn't supported and you the `FixedPrice` provider is too limited for you (e.g. summer / winter pricing), you can use Home Assistant to provide the pricing data to TeslaMateAgile using the `HomeAssistant` provider.

+This way you can use any number of integrations, sensors, automations, etc to provide a number-based entity to TeslaMateAgile which will be used as the price for the charge.

+As an example, you can effectively create an Intelligent Octopus integration by using the [octopus_intelligent](https://github.com/megakid/ha_octopus_intelligent/tree/main) integration along with a couple of automations to update the price entity when the off-peak / peak activates.

+If you don't use Home Assistant, unfortunately you will need to wait for your use case to be supported, submit a PR to add support for it or install Home Assistant for this purpose.

 ## Docker support
 This project is available on Docker